 More and more mature students are going back to the lecture halls to learn new skills, switch career lanes or just to advance their education.
-Nevertheless, studying can be a daunting experience for any mature student.
 It takes courage, effort, determination, time and motivation to enlist for college, or university as a mature student.
-Do you plan on returning to study?
-Wow, that’s great.
-When you invest in yourself with study or personal development, you are in the right direction.

 In 2016 I commenced a part-time degree at the local university, on the first day I felt way out of my comfort but it didn’t take long to adjust.
 Meeting new friends and learning the requirements of what university study entailed helped too.
 Then in 2017 while looking to work from home, I came across an educational program that teaches how to market and sell products online, be curious I signed up and have now been studying both at university and from home around part-time employment.

-Here are 5 tips on how to create effective study habits for mature students
+Here are 5 tips on how to create effective study habits as a mature student.

 Related post: 7 Simple ways to structure your day for productivity.